Saturation of magnetised plasma turbulence by propagating zonal flows: Turbulence scaling laws

-In the original theory of \cite{barnes_critically_2011}, the turbulent eddies were assumed to be isotropic in the directions perpendicular to the magnetic field, i.e., $l_x \sim l_y$.
-In fact, the turbulence is anisotropic at the outer scale due to the small-scale ZFs, with the turbulence level regulated to be near the marginal stability threshold of the toroidal secondary, $v_{Ex}\sim v_{Mx}$ (see Fig.~\ref{fig:toroidal_secondary_GKsec_2D}).
-This corresponds to a grand critical balance at the outer scale, $\omega_\mathrm{NL}^o \sim \omega_\parallel^o \sim \omega_\star^{T,o} \sim \omega_{Mx}^o$ with $\omega_{Mx} \sim v_{Mx}/l_x$, in agreement with previously unexplained experimental observations \cite{ghim_experimental_2013}.
+In \cite{barnes_critically_2011}, the turbulent eddies were assumed to be isotropic in the plane perpendicular to the magnetic field ($l_x \sim l_y$).
+We have found this assumption to be incorrect because the turbulence at the outer scale is anisotropic in this plane.
+We conjecture that the turbulence level is regulated to be near the marginal stability threshold of the TSM, $v_{Ex}\sim v_{Mx}$ at the outer scale (see Fig.~\ref{fig:toroidal_secondary_GKsec_2D}).

+This conjecture is supported by numerical experiments where the nonzonal components of the ion distribution function are artificially rescaled during the saturated phase of a turbulence simulation, see Fig.~\ref{fig:GCB_numerical_experiments}.
+By considering the time evolution as the system returns to the saturated state, we gain insights into the interplay between turbulence saturation and ZF dynamics.

+We first show in Fig.~\ref{fig:GCB_numerical_experiments_NZ_up} that a sudden increase in the nonzonal fluctuation level leads to a rapid growth of small-scale ZFs, i.e. of TSMs.
+As the ZFs grow to a large amplitude, the nonzonal fluctuation level rapidly returns to its original value, as shown by the reduction in the nonlinear heat flux $Q$.
+The resulting decrease in the ZF drive then also causes the ZF energy $E^\mathrm{ZF}$ to return to its saturated value.
+Second, we show in Fig.~\ref{fig:GCB_numerical_experiments_NZ_down} that a sudden reduction in the nonzonal fluctuation level is followed by a rapid decrease in the ZF energy to a small (but finite \citep{rosenbluth_poloidal_1998, hinton_dynamics_1999}) level as the TSM is stabilised.
+Eventually, the turbulence level exceeds the saturated level, causing the TSMs to become unstable and thereby inducing a rapid growth in the ZF energy.
+The large ZF shearing then quenches the turbulence, which ultimately returns to its original saturation amplitude.